leeyoyo49/leeyoyo49/README.md

 ## About me
 - 📚 Currently torture by calculus
-- :wind_chime: Also a gamer in loved with BOTW
+- :wind_chime: I wanna play BOTW2
 - :volleyball: A badminton and volleyball player

 ---